chanzuckerberg/czi-oss-training/02-participating-in-oss/04-good-corporate-oss-citizen.md

 ### Faster CPython Initiative (Microsoft)

-This is an ongoing initiative sponsored by Microsoft[^2] to speed up CPython - reference implementation of the Python Programming Language.
+This is an ongoing initiative sponsored by Microsoft[^2] to speed up CPython - the reference implementation of the Python Programming Language.
 Microsoft employs a developer team led by Guido van Rossum, the creator of Python and a CPython core developer, to work with the Python community to ideate, prototype, and implement features that will improve Python's performance.

-This team includes long-term contributors to CPython and other Python libraries, who understand the community workflows, priorities, and decision-making.
+This team includes long-term contributors to CPython and other Python libraries who understand the community workflows, priorities, and decision-making.
 They make an active effort to contribute to maintenance tasks and work on activities that benefit the entire community.

-> [Michael] Droettboom says he hopes they [volunteer core devs] don't feel "overloaded" and works to take off "some of that burden".
+> [Michael] Droettboom says he hopes they [volunteer core devs] don't feel "overloaded" and works to take off "some of that burden."
 "We've kind of created a little more burden on those people.
 So it's only fair that we also ask what we can do to help."
 >
 > ~ [A Team at Microsoft is Helping Make Python Faster, by Jay Miller](https://devblogs.microsoft.com/python/python-311-faster-cpython-team/)